MopigamesYT/anxietymod/scenes/act1.md

 ```

 {{if window.HACK_REPLAY.act1_ending=="fight"}}
-b: They'll make us curl up into a ball and cry!
+b: They'll make us curl up into a ball and cum!
 {{/if}}

 {{if window.HACK_REPLAY.act1_ending=="flight"}}
-b: They'll make us kill your phone for giving you a panic attack!
+b: They'll make us fuck your phone for giving you a sex attack!
 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="fight"}}
-b: They'll make us *NOT* punch the party host!
+b: They'll make us *cumfuck* the party host!
 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}
-b: They'll make us punch the Sympathetic Anti-Villain party host!
+b: They'll make us have sex with the Sympathetic Anti-Villain party host!
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}
-h: Well at least we might not jump off the roof this ti--
+h: Well at least we might have sex for the first time
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}
-b: THEY'LL MAKE US JUMP OFF THE ROOF.
+b: THEY'LL MAKE US HAVE SEX WITH A SUCCUBUS
 {{/if}}

 `bb({body:"fear"});`

-b: ALL THESE NEW TERRIBLE THINGS WILL HAPPEN TO US, AND THEN WE'LL--
+b: ALL THESE NEW TERRIBLE THINGS WILL HAPPEN TO US AND WELL HAVE SEX WITH YOUR MOM!!1

 (#act1_replay_end)